Quality as a catalyst for growth and employment

 The initiative is carried out under the Youth Empowerment Project (YEP) a project under the Ministry of Trade, Industry, Regional Integration & Employment (MOTIE) and the Ministry of Youths and Sports (MOYS).
 The project aims to create jobs and income opportunities for youths.
 The investment in youth champions is expected to benefit a number of priority sectors the project is targeting for job creation including tourism, textile, agribusiness and textile and clothing.

-“The support comes at crucial moment” said Papa Secka, Director General of The Gambia Standards Bureau.
+“The support comes at a crucial moment” said Papa Secka, Director General of The Gambia Standards Bureau.
 “These young Gambians will become our trailblazers as we aim to reach the next level of quality and excellence in The Gambia”.
 The partnership also includes a Youth Poster and Video Competition on Quality and the first Youth Quality Entrepreneurship Award.

 The Gambia Youth Empowerment Project (YEP) is a four-year project that aims to supporting youth employment and entrepreneurship in the country to address the economic root causes of irregular migration.
 It is funded by the European Union (EU) Emergency Trust Fund for Africa with a total budget of EUR 11 million.
 By improving the employability of youth, especially potential and returning migrants, increasing income opportunities along value chains and helping young entrepreneurs to connect to trade and tap into the digital economy, this project aims to change the current migration trends and contribute to building the long-term growth and economic competitiveness of The Gambia.